isabella232/c9.ide.run.debug.ikpdb/README.rst

 Installation
 ------------

-This plugin is installed by default in any new Cloud9's workspaces.
+This plugin is installed by default in any new Cloud9's environments.

 .. _getting-started: